The Best Motorcycle Insurance Companies in Florida (2025)

 • Florida identification card fee: $25

-Penalties for riding without a motorcycle endorsement in FL
+Penalties for riding without a motorcycle endorsement in Florida

 Riding a motorcycle without an endorsement is a second-degree misdemeanor in Florida.